Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 ## Delete a warehouse group

-Once you have created a warehouse group, you can delete it.
+Once you have created a warehouse group, you can delete it if it is no longer needed.

 #### Prerequisites